ceph/ceph/doc/rados/operations/crush-map.rst

 Creating per-pool weight sets
 -----------------------------

-To create a weight set for a specific pool:
+To create a weight set for a specific pool, run a command of the following
+form:

 .. prompt:: bash $

    ceph osd crush weight-set create {pool-name} {mode}

-.. note:: Per-pool weight sets require that all servers and daemons
-          run Luminous v12.2.z or later.
+.. note:: Per-pool weight sets can be used only if all servers and daemons are running Luminous v12.2.z or a later release.

-Where:
+For details on this command's parameters, see the following:

 ``pool-name``

-:Description: The name of a RADOS pool
+   :Description: The name of a RADOS pool.
    :Type: String
    :Required: Yes
    :Example: ``rbd``

 ``mode``
    :Description: Either ``flat`` or ``positional``.
 A *flat* weight set
-	      has a single weight for each device or bucket.
+                 assigns a single weight to all devices or buckets.
 A *positional* weight set has a potentially different weight for each position in the resulting placement mapping.
-For example, if a pool has a replica count of 3, then a positional weight set will have three weights for each device and bucket.
+For example: if a pool has a replica count of ``3``, then a positional weight set will have three weights for each device and bucket.
    :Type: String
    :Required: Yes
    :Example: ``flat``

-To adjust the weight of an item in a weight set:
+To adjust the weight of an item in a weight set, run a command of the following
+form:

 .. prompt:: bash $

    ceph osd crush weight-set reweight {pool-name} {item-name} {weight [...]}

-To list existing weight sets:
+To list existing weight sets, run the following command:

 .. prompt:: bash $

    ceph osd crush weight-set ls

-To remove a weight set:
+To remove a weight set, run a command of the following form:

 .. prompt:: bash $

    ceph osd crush weight-set rm {pool-name}

 Creating a rule for a replicated pool
 -------------------------------------